Vonr/Flow/README.md

 # Flow

-A movement enhancing mod for 1.16 fabric.
+A movement enhancing mod currently only for 1.16.x fabric.

 ## Status